 Are you a new faculty member at Valpo?
 The answers to the common questions below will help you get started on the right foot.

-Valpo identification cards, also called the OneCard, are required for all Valparaiso University employees.
-Get your card at the OneCard Office in the Harre Union, room 244; bring a government-issued photo ID.
+Valpo identification cards, also called your OneCard, are required for all employees at Valparaiso University.
+Your OneCard may be obtained at the OneCard Office in the Harre Union, room 244.
+Bring a government-issued photo ID when you go to get your new OneCard.
 Your OneCard allows you to purchase meals, get into buildings, check out materials from the library, use the recreation center’s facilities, gain admittance to campus events, and much more.

 More information on the Valpo OneCard> valpo.edu/aux/onecard

-You'll be notified of the dates for New Faculty Orientation, sponsored by VITAL, prior to the start of the fall semester.
-We highly recommend you attend the technology sessions to become more familiar with what technology the campus uses.
+You will be notified of the dates for New Faculty Orientation, sponsored by VITAL, prior to the start of the fall semester.
+We highly recommend you attend the technology sessions to become more familiar with what the campus has to offer.
 This session covers campus email (Gmail@Valpo), a DataVU orientation, an introduction to Blackboard Learn, and other topics.

-Valpo provides Google G Suite accounts for all employees.
-Your email addresses is in the format of email@example.com, and uses the legal first and last name provided on your hiring paperwork and/or contract.
+Valpo provides Google G Suite accounts for admitted students.
+Your email addresses is in the format of email@example.com, and uses the first and last names provided on your registration paperwork.

-DataVU is the system that provides access to pay stubs, Fitness Center registration, class mailing lists, advising information, grade reports, and more.
-Access DataVU using a web browser at https://datavu.valpo.edu.
-You'll need to know your ValpoNet credentials.
+Using the DataVU System DataVU is the system that provides access to pay stubs, Fitness Center registration, class mailing lists, advising information, grade reports, and more.

 If you'd like to opt-out of listing your name in the online campus directory: